wilhelmshen/slowdown/docs/installation.rst

     Creating myproj/etc/slowdown.conf ... done
     DONE!
 Completed all initialization steps.

-You can also use the `slowdown --init` command with the `--home` option to specify a server home directory.
+You can also use the ``slowdown --init`` command with the ``--home DIRECTORY`` option to specify a server home directory.
 System-wide python interpreter will be used.

 .. code-block:: console